OGGM/partitioning/README.rst

 .. figure:: _pictures/RGI50-11.01791.png

 Thus, a method seperating these complexes was developed by `Kienholz et al., (2013)`_.
 We have implemented this method in the Python programming language and currently use `SAGA`_ and `GDAL`_ functions.
-Compared to the described algorithm in `Kienholz et al., (2013)`_ , all used software packages are open source.
+All used software packages are open source, making the algorithm developped by `Kienholz et al., (2013)`_ ,freely aviable.

 The workflow as well as the suggested parameter values persist unmodifed.